xPand: An algorithm for perturbing homogeneous cosmologies: Conclusion

 \acknowledgements

 It is a pleasure to thank Jos\'e M. Mart\'in-Garc\'ia and Guillaume Faye for long and fruitful discussions about abstract tensor calculus in \textit{xAct}.
 We also thank Chris Clarkson for comments on the SVT decomposition, and Jos\'e M. Mart\'in-Garc\'ia for comments on a previous version of this paper.
 XR acknowledges support from the Claude Leon Foundation.
 He is grateful for the hospitality received in the cosmology group at \textit{`Institut d'Astrophysique de Paris'}, and thanks Jean-Philippe Uzan for his invitation.
+OU is funded by the South African Square Kilometer Array (SKA) Project and Faculty of Science, University of Cape Town.
+This work was supported by French state funds managed by the ANR within the Investissements d'Avenir programme under reference ANR-11-IDEX-0004-02.